 9:30 am in Canmore or 10:00 am in Calgary

-- Avalanche phenomena, formation and characteristics of avalanches
+- A review of avalanche phenomena, avalanche formation and the characteristics of avalanches

-- Avalanche Terrain Recognition, introduction to the Avalanche Terrain Exposure Scale
+- Introduction to the Avalanche Terrain Exposure Scale (ATES)

-- Changes in the mountain snowpack, snow metamorphism
+- Changes in the mountain snowpack and snow metamorphism

 - Lunch break